jbloomlab/seqneut-pipeline/README.md

       git submodule add https://github.com/jbloomlab/seqneut-pipeline

 This creates a file called `gitmodules` and the `seqneut-pipeline` submodule, which can then be committed to the repo.
-If at some point you want to updated the version of the pipeline, simply `cd` into the `seqneut-pipeline` subdirectory and pull or checkout the version you want.
+If at some point you want to update the version of the pipeline, simply `cd` into the `seqneut-pipeline` subdirectory and pull or checkout the version you want.

 To use the pipeline, you then need to add a few things to your main-level repo.
 The first is a top-level `Snakefile` that includes your configuration, `seqneut-pipeline`, and outputs of `seqneut-pipeline` as targets of the `all` rule.